List of Kid Nation participants: Zach

 Zachary "Zach" Kosnitzky was a 10-year-old yellow district member from Miami Beach, Florida.
 He was nominated for a gold star in episode 4 for his hard work and dedication, but lost to Morgan.
 Zach became a council member after the first election on day 16 (episode 5) when he narrowly defeated Taylor by a margin of 5–4.
 Zach arranged to obtain Blaine from the blue team in episode 9 in order to gain some strength in the challenges because his team had the youngest participants.
 He was subsequently defeated by Blaine by a margin of 4–5 in the second election in episode 10.
 He finally received a gold star in the last episode for his hard work and attitude toward making Bonanza City a better place.

 After Kid Nation, Zach played the role of Lewis in Beethoven's Big Break, the sixth installment of the Beethoven film series.
+He studied law at the University of North Carolina Chapel Hill.